Best Game Ever….

 “Director’s cut” cards have helpful

-and often preposterous directions that the director can use to enhance or “help” their
+and often preposterous directions that the director can use to enhance or “help” their actors deliver a stellar death scene.

 Dying Words

-Each player has “dying words” cards.
+Each player has ten “dying words” cards.
 These cards are used to “write” what the actors will say in the Death Scene.
 Each card has a different line of dialogue, some of them emotional and touching, some downright stupid.
 You choose what dying words complete the scene.